Skip to main content

 Setting Up IAM Authorization

-From AWS IAM Console, create a new user.
+From the AWS IAM Console, create a new IAM user or role for the integration.

 API Key